samuelgoto/proposal-optional-types/FAQ.md

 ## Other languages?

-Python, PHP and Dart are most probably the closest analogies so we start with those.
+Python and Dart are most probably the closest analogies so we start with those.
 We go over a complete set of languages we found had related/interesting type systems at the end of this section.

 ### Python